Tag Archives: desserts

 Whenever my friend Mirander and I meet up, we fall into incredibly girlie stereotypes.
 We gossip, we shop, we eat desserts.
 You’ve already followed our expedition for high tea at Robuchon, but now for one of our favourite pit-stops… La Creperie.

-Unassumingly tucked away on the first floor of some serviced apartments mid-way between Admiralty and Wan Chai, La Creperie is probably Hong Kong’s most authentic purveyor of French crepes – specifically buckwheat pancakes, galettes hailing from Brittany (thinner, larger, darker and crisper than the more conventional ones).
+Unassumingly tucked away on the first floor of some nondescript serviced apartment building mid-way between Admiralty and Wan Chai, La Creperie is probably Hong Kong’s most authentic purveyor of French crepes – specifically buckwheat pancakes, galettes hailing from Brittany (thinner, larger, darker and crisper than the more conventional ones).
 Sweet, savoury, seafood, salad… they’ve stuffed them with anything they can get their hands on here… great news for greedy cochons like me, who can opt for crepes as both a main course and dessert!

-Le Salon de Thé de Joël Robuchon high tea set review: one sandwich short of a picnic?
+Le Salon de Thé de Joël Robuchon high tea set review – one sandwich short of a picnic?

 One of life’s laziest pleasures has to be high tea.
 Being able to enjoy a mid-week afternoon tea set basically signals ‘Hey, I’m a jobless slacker!’ but that’s all part of the fun, right?